tsolomko/SWCompression/README.md

 Otherwise, using Swift Package Manager to install SWCompression is a bit challenging (requires installing git-lfs _locally_ with `--skip-smudge` option to solve the problem).

-## Known issues

-- `wrongCRC` and `wrongCheck` errors for XZ and GZip multi-member archives contain only last member's data as their associated value instead of all successfully processed members.

-Comment: Philosophy for such errors is that by the time these errors are thrown, decompression was already performed, so we can still provide the result of decompression to the caller.
-It is intended to fix this problem, but solution requires backwards-incompatible API changes so it is delayed until 4.0 release.

 ## Future plans

 - Container API rework.